How familiar are you with the rules that govern country of origin requirements?

 After the recent election, “Buy American” is certainly in the news.
 BAA and TAA compliance is a major government enforcement priority these days, both with Agency Inspector Generals and with qui tam False Claims Act lawsuits.

 This course, taught by an experienced government contract attorney, will break down current fundamental BAA and TAA requirements and lay out effective compliance strategies.
-The course will also look at other existing domestic preference programs as well as offer a preview of potential new domestic source requirements.
+It will also look at other existing domestic preference programs as well as offer a preview of potential new domestic source requirements.

 - Break down the BAA and TAA to know when they apply and what they cover